eslint/eslint/docs/src/use/configure/migration-guide.md

 ### Ignoring Files

-#### .eslintrc

-To make ESLint ignore files with `.eslintrc`, you can create a separate `.eslintignore` file in the root of your project.
+With eslintrc, you can make ESLint ignore files by creating a separate `.eslintignore` file in the root of your project.
 The `.eslintignore` file uses the same glob pattern syntax as `.gitignore` files.
+Alternatively, you can use an `ignorePatterns` property in your eslintrc file.

+To ignore files with flat config, you can use the `ignores` property in a config object.
+The `ignores` property accepts an array of glob patterns.
+Note that flat config glob patterns do _not_ match dot files (e.g. `.dotfile.js`).

+#### eslintrc Examples

+`.eslintignore` example:

 ```shell
 # .eslintignore